Setting the Record Straight About Prostate Cancer

 Myth #1 Prostate Cancer always has symptoms.
 FALSE

-The vast majority of men that we diagnose in this practice with prostate cancer have no symptoms at all.
+The vast majority of men we diagnose with prostate cancer in our practice have no symptoms.
 If a man is symptomatic, it’s generally a sign that the cancer is locally advanced and probably beyond the extent of the prostate itself.
-Men should have their prostate exam and a blood test or at least have that discussion with their healthcare provider.
+Men should follow the recommended guidance from the American Cancer Association when it comes to prostate screenings.

 Myth #2 Prostate Cancer only develops in elderly men.
 FALSE

-In fact, the most aggressive prostate cancers occur in younger men.
-In our practice, we recommend that men over the age of 50 have a discussion about the virtues of screening for prostate cancer with their health care provider.
-If men have a strong family history of prostate cancer, if they are African American, we suggest that they start that discussion at age 45.
+The most aggressive forms of prostate cancer occur in younger men.
+In our practice, we recommend that men over the age of 50 have a discussion with their health care provider about screening for prostate cancer.
+If men have a strong family history of prostate cancer, or if they are African American, we suggest they start that discussion at age 45.
 At Doylestown Health, we do treat men in their late forties and early fifties for prostate cancer.

 Myth #3 Prostate Cancer will always cause erectile dysfunction.
 FALSE

-A valid concern of all men who are facing the need for some form of prostate cancer treatment is that after radiation therapy or surgical removal of the prostate, urinary habits and sexual function can be compromised.
-There are ways to avoid those potential hazards of treatment, particularly if the cancer is caught early.
-The earlier a cancer is diagnosed, the more successful treatment is and often times, the less significant the side effects of treatment are.
+Many men are concerned about the effect radiation therapy or surgical removal of the prostate will have on their urinary habits and sexual function.
+Fortunately, there are ways to avoid those potential hazards of treatment, particularly if prostate cancer is caught early.
+Those who are diagnosed with prostate cancer earlier generally have better outcomes and experience fewer significant side effects of treatment.

 Myth #4 Prostate Cancer is only a concern if you have a family history.
 FALSE

-One man in seven will develop prostate cancer in his lifetime.
+One in seven men will develop prostate cancer in his lifetime.
 It’s the male equivalent of breast cancer.
-So, while a family history increases risk, it by no means is the only factor that would push you toward screening.
-The general population, based on those numbers, deserves screening.
+While family history may increase your risk, it is not the only risk factor.
+The general population should be screened according to the recommendations.

 Myth #5 An enlarged prostate is always the result of cancer.
 FALSE